How effective is your Facebook Page?

 Facebook restricts who can see your posts and content through organic reach: on average around only 20 per cent of your subscribers receiving what you post.

 Facebook wants to increase the number of subscribers who pay to have their posts reach the largest audience.
-Take into account the implications of this on each campaign and consider budget to boost your most important material and ensure it reaches your intended audience.
+Take into account the implications of this on each campaign and consider a budget to boost your most important material and ensure it reaches your intended audience.

 You might also like